-The benefits of time outside are well-documented at this point, and added incentives during COVID times have prompted even more schools to take learning outdoors when they can.
+Spending time outdoors results in a variety of health benefits.
+During COVID times, schools started taking learning outdoors as much as they could.
 But what about when the temperature drops and the snow flies?
 You don’t have to teach in a forest school or have a yurt to get out there.
-With flexible expectations, strategic planning—and definitely some warm additions to your teacher wardrobe—winter outdoor learning IS possible.
+With flexible expectations, strategic planning—and maybe a shacket or wearable blanket—winter outdoor learning IS possible.
 We’ve pulled together a helpful list of tips and lesson ideas to get you started.

 Tips for Winter Outdoor Learning

 You’ve heard the Scandinavian refrain, “There’s no bad weather, only bad clothing.”
 Plan ahead to help get kids what they need to be safe and comfortable outdoors.